Blindern Rugbyklubb

 Blindern Rugbyklubb is a Norwegian rugby club based in Oslo.
-They currently compete in the Norway Rugby Championship (15s and 7s).
+They currently compete in the Norway Rugby Championship across Rugby Union, Rugby Sevens and Snow Rugby.
+Today, they're one of the more international teams in Norway with 20 different nationalities represented and are very inclusive.

-Originally known as Oslostudentenes IK (Oslo Students Sports Club), the name changed to attract more non-students.

 History

 The club was founded on 10 December 2010 and is today one of the largest clubs in Norway.

 The strength of the club has until now being in the 7's team, but in the recent years their 15's-team has started to contest in the top of the Norwegian Rugby 15s-championship.
+Most recently, they finished 3rd in the championship and the 7's in 2022/2023 and won the annual Snow Rugby in 2023.

 In the early years the club logo had been from the club's time as a Student Sports Team.
 This was not changed until the season of 2014.

 The logo went from a golden harp to the antler of a deer.
 This was chosen to represent the club's Norwegian roots and the strength and speed of its players.

+Current squad

+The squad for the upcoming 2025 season: